pschaeflein/BlogArticles/ImplicitFlow/article.md

 }
 ```

-The [V2 version of the Auth](https://github.com/BobGerman/AADsamples/blob/master/implicitFlow/src/services/AuthService/AuthServiceV2.ts) service is even more concise. equally simple.
+The [V2 version of the Auth](https://github.com/BobGerman/AADsamples/blob/master/implicitFlow/src/services/AuthService/AuthServiceV2.ts) service is even more concise.
 Instead of ADAL's AuthenticationContext, we've got MSAL's UserAgentApplication ... kind of the same thing.
 This is all you need:

 ```typescript
 // Ensure user is logged in